harshp2008/Notes/content/Physics/Notes/Theme A - Space, time and motion/Unit A.1 - Kinematics.md

 ==As John is a human and not a robot, his aim accuracy now has a uncertainty of ±5°.==

 John's friend paints a red circle with a radius $(30 \pm 5)\space m$ , which is located on the bottom of the cliff.
 It is located $(90 \pm 2)\space m$ horizontally from where John stand.
-John wants the ball to land. ==What are the ranges of angles that john must throw with such that it always lands in the circle== despite his horrible aim and the very uncertain position and shape of the circle.
+John wants the ball to land. ==What are the ranges of angles that john must throw with (before uncertainty in his aim is added) such that it **always lands in the circle**== despite his horrible aim and the very uncertain position and radius of the circle.

 ##### <u><strong>Extreme question</strong></u>